blackpuppy/docs/en/core-libraries/helpers/form.rst

 ``FormHelper::input()`` supports a large number of options.
-In addition to its own options ``input()`` accepts options for the generated input types, as well as html attributes.
+In addition to its own options ``input()`` accepts options for the generated input types, as well as HTML attributes.
 The following will cover the options specific to ``FormHelper::input()``.

 * ``$options['type']`` You can force the type of an input, overriding model